Wordllban/wardsculks-launcher/README.md

 - **Efficient Server Communication:** Leverages Electron for robust and efficient server interactions.
 - **State Management:** Utilizes Redux Toolkit for predictable state management across the application.

+### There are still much things to do

+I used [Obsidian](https://obsidian.md) to take notes and make some plans.
+For more information about each page and things to impove see [obsidian folder](https://github.com/Wordllban/wardsculks-launcher/tree/main/obsidian)

 ---

 ## Related to Project